electronspark-devops-demo/ci-cd-demo/README.md

 ### Step 1: Set Environment Variables

-First, clone the sample repository in the Google Cloud console.
+First, clone the forked sample repository in the Google Cloud console.
 Modify the `vars.sh` file located at the root of the Git repository to match your Google Cloud environment.

 ```bash
 # The region where the resources are deployed